 Your event is coming to an end.
 You’ve worked for months to deliver exciting content and an exceptional experience.
-But what did your participants really think?
+But what did your participants really think and how to collect your event attendees feedback?

-Gathering participant feedback is an important step at the end of any event operation, when it comes to analyzing key success factors and areas for improvement.
+Gathering you event attendees feedback is an important step at the end of any event operation, when it comes to analyzing key success factors and areas for improvement.

 When successful, the feedback collection provides a wealth of valuable information to guide the preparation of future events.